fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Why did Microsoft get in to open source?

 > Can you compare a relational database with MongoDB and focus on data integrity (transactions)?

 > Can you make a video about beer?